 Xref Clipping Boundaries

 Drawings can include xrefs that are clipped.
 If you want to see the clipping boundary, you can turn on the XCLIPFRAME system variable.
 This variable Controls the visibility of xref clipping boundaries.
 Setting XCLIPFRAME system variable to 0 will make clipping frame not visible.
-Setting it to 1 will make t
+Setting it to 1 will make this frame visible.

 Xref Attachment Methods